 The British Swallowtail, Papilio machaon britannicus, is a rare subspecies now confined to the Norfolk Broads, an extensive area of wetlands in East Anglia.
 This is the UK’s largest and most spectacular butterfly, with a wingspan of 9cm.
+For a report on a research conference recently organised by SBBT see here.
+The conference was reported in the Guardian newspaper here.

 Found mainly in nature reserves that have benefited from reed-cutting and scrub clearance, the species was once more widely distributed in the fens of Norfolk, Suffolk and Cambridgeshire.
 Repeated attempts to reintroduce the British Swallowtail to Wicken Fen have failed.
 An unpublished ten year Action Plan was completed in 1995 by L.K.
 Barnett and M.S.
 Warren and published by Butterfly Conservation.